ziotom78/raytracing_course/tomasi-ray-tracing-03a.md

 -   For example, the 16-bit hexadecimal number 1F3D (2 bytes) is encoded with the byte pair `1F 3D` (*big-endian*) or `3D 1F` (*little-endian*)?

 -   In this case too, we speak of *big-endian* or *little-endian* byte encoding.
+Intel and AMD CPUs used in personal computers today all use *little-endian* encoding. *Big-endian* encoding is instead the standard for network transmissions (and is still used today in some ARM CPUs).

 -   Unlike *bit endianness*, we will have to worry about *byte endianness* when handling PFM files 🙁